Jeremye3180/hero-adventure/choices/Zork.md

-You stay home, only to find yourself enticed in a game of Zork:
+You stay home, only to find yourself enticed in an action packed game of Zork:

 ## [Stay on computer](computer.md)